DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240717_release-test-plan.md

 This testing will be carried out in pre-prod to ensure all functionalities are working as expected.

 ### Test Scope
-#### Issues to be Tested:
+#### Issues/Updates to be Tested:
 - [218460- Missing DSI cookie declaration ](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218460)
 This is a content update which we have validated in our test environment and verify in preprod once changes are in there.

 - [218415- Non-essential cookie management](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218415)
 This update has added a cookie banner for non essential cookies and manage cookies accordingly depending if the user has accepted/rejected the cookies.

-- WAF changes - We have applied a geo location restriction to block traffic from locations that are not identified as generating from the UK.
+- [219080 - Block non UK trafic](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219080)  We have applied a geo location restriction to block traffic from locations that are not identified as generating from the UK.
+- [219333](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219333) Now that we have added non-essential Cookies, MI dashboard has been updated to track count anonymous requests.
 ### Issues Not to be Tested:
 n/a